OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Experiments

-\Cref{table:multiview} demonstrates that the frontal lip reading performance of the All-model (44.86\%) was superior to that of the F-model (55.00\%) with an 18\% relative reduction in CERs, which reaffirmed the results of \cite{lee2017multi} that multi-view training is superior to that of the frontal-view-only.
+\Cref{table:multiview} demonstrates that the frontal lip reading performance of the All-model (32.16\%) was superior to that of the F-model (41.24\%) with an 22\% relative reduction in CER, which reaffirmed the results of \cite{lee2017multi} that utilizing multi-view training data was superior to that of the frontal-view-only.
+We also analyzed the difficulty of lip reading from each view by comparing the performance on various views.
+Confirming \cite{lee2017multi}, centered views underperformed right and left views in lip reading, except at the Medium-high level.
+This may result from model bias towards the frontal view, which has double the training data of the others.
+It is noteworthy that its performance was better than that of the upper and medium-high angles since the lower angle showed lip movement better.
+These results underscore the promise of using non-frontal views, guiding our future works to leverage all synchronized views for enhanced lip representations.

-We also compared the performance of the All-model on various views to analyze the difficulty of lip reading from each view.
-Frontal lip reading in the medium-high level performed better than the other medium-high views, which differs from the results in \cite{lee2017multi}.
-We suspect that frontal data being twice as large compared to the other views caused the model to be biased toward the frontal data.
-Indeed, lip reading of the centered views performed worse than that of the right and left views in each of the upper and lower views, confirming the results in \cite{lee2017multi}.
-Also, as the lower angle showed lip movement better, its performance was better than that of the upper angle.